Summer Financial Aid

 Aid types available during summer quarter include Federal Direct Loan, Pell Grant, WA College Grant, College Bound Scholarship and WA Bridge Grant.

-Students may also use private loans by applying with the lender of their choosing.
+Student or parent borrowers may also use private loans by applying with the lender of their choosing.

 Annual and Lifetime Aid Limits